 “Perhaps so,” the man replied.
 “Perhaps not.
 That was a good trick you pulled on me today.”

 “I didn’t pull any tricks,” I admitted.
 “I didn’t know anyone was tracking me.
 I meant every word.”

 The man just shook his head.
 “Well, it’s off to the stockades for me, young Sepher.
-If you ever decide to repay the brotherhood, you can start by seeking out VanCleef.”
+If you ever decide to repay the Stonemasters, you know where to find me.”

-With that, the guards pulled Varan onward toward his final destination.
+With that, the guards pulled Berkain onward toward his final destination.

 When I stepped away from the prisoners, I found Kaellax waiting for me with a sinister grin.